 Anaheim is the only place to be if you’re a Disney lover.
 How much time you spend here depends on how much you love the “Happiest Place on Earth”, but most people aim to spend one day each in Disneyland Park and Disney California Adventure Park, plus an extra day revisiting your favourite attractions in both parks.
 If you can stretch the budget a little further, it’s well worth staying in one of the three on-site Disneyland Resort hotels, which give you special direct access to the parks.
 You may prefer to stay in one of the many hotels nearby though, and save the extra cash for the fabulous outlet shopping that’s nearby.

 For a different perspective on the City of Angels, lace on your trainers and head for one of the canyon trails: Runyon and Temescal Canyons are popular options that offer stunning views of the city and the coast.
 If you want a slower pace again, the Self Realisation Park at Pacific Palisades is a lush ten-acre garden where visitors are encouraged to enjoy the beauty and serenity of the setting.

-For more inspiration on Los Angeles, contact one of our personal travel manager’s here.
+For more inspiration on Los Angeles, contact your local, personal travel manager.